rutuja13/Capstone-project-aml/README.md

 # Capstone-project-aml

-This is for test purpose.
+This is for test purpose only.